pandas-dev/pandas/doc/source/io.rst

    pd.read_sql_table('data', engine, parse_dates=['Date'])

-If needed you can explicitly specifiy a format string, or a dict of arguments to pass to :func:`pandas.to_datetime`:
+If needed you can explicitly specify a format string, or a dict of arguments to pass to :func:`pandas.to_datetime`:

 .. code-block:: python